 Since so many people are baking bread right now, I thought I’d publish this so I can take a stab at helping those of you who have written me about your yeast baking troubles.

-(the bread pictured here is Challah)
+(the bread pictured here is challah)

-My bread didn’t rise at all!
+Problem: My bread didn’t rise at all!

 If your bread dough didn’t change in size at all during the rising period, this probably means that your yeast is dead.
 There are several reasons this could happen.

 I keep mine in a screw-top lid in the freezer just to be safe.
 I could probably keep it in my cabinet, though, given how fast I go through a two-pound bag of yeast!

-My bread rose, but not enough.
+Problem: My bread rose, but not enough.

 Again, there are a couple of causes for this.

 Sometimes old yeast does work a little bit, but not enough to lift a batch of dough correctly.